darshitarastogi76-tech/crm-risk-project/README.md

 ## 💼 About the Creator
 Darshita Rastogi
-Economics (Hons.) student at Kamala Nehru College, University of Delhi
+Economics (Hons.) second year student at Kamala Nehru College, University of Delhi
 Aspiring risk management and project management professional

 This dashboard is part of my Internship Portfolio 2025.